OpenData-tu/documentation/05-Data-Import-Framework.md

     - Ability to add custom utilities
     - Easy to add new jobs
   - Portability
-    - Jobs run as microservices
+    - Jobs run as micro services
     - Every importer could be packed into JAR file and deployed into private or public cloud

 ## Supported Data Formats